 Paul Peterson started his game design career at Wizards of the Coast working on Magic: the Gathering, Pokémon, and his card game, Guillotine.
 Since then he moved between the worlds of electronic and tabletop games designing everything from a massively multiplayer roleplaying game to a virtual world for girls to a collectible poker chip game.
 He is a designer and developer on the Pathfinder Adventure Card Game, as well as designing Smash Up, Running with the Bulls, and co-designing Unexploded Cow and Pairs.
 He also drives a really swank Mustang.
 He can be reached at @warewolf00.

 Tanis’s love of games and puzzles began at a young age, when she figuratively devoured the pages of GAMES Magazine with her grandmother.
 (Paper, it turns out, tastes bad.)
-She’s designed and run three MIT Mystery Hunts, developed rules and edited content for Dungeons and Dragons with Wizards of the Coast, played an evil corporation in a coast-to-coast hunt for escaped organ renters, edited The Maze of Games puzzle novel, and currently spends her time creating content for and running the Pathfinder Society Adventure Card Guild, Paizo’s organized play campaign for the Pathfinder Adventure Card Game.
+She’s designed and run three MIT Mystery Hunts, developed rules and edited content for Dungeons and Dragons with Wizards of the Coast, played an evil corporation in a coast-to-coast hunt for escaped organ renters, edited The Maze of Games puzzle novel, established the Pathfinder Adventure Card Society, Paizo's organized play campaign for the Pathfinder Adventure Card Game.
 She can be reached at @lemurtanis.

-At Lone Shark Games, we believe in the power of cheap labor and often utilize it to do such thrilling tasks as prototype creation, getting coffee, and generally just doing whatever we feel like asking them to do.
-This picture is of our first group of interns (Javier, Lucy, Thomas and Aviva!) who were amazing and will be tough chairs to fill!
+At Lone Shark Games, we harness the power of youth and exuberance to do such thrilling tasks as prototype creation, programming, and doing whatever we ask them to do.
+This picture is of our first big group of interns (Javier, Lucy, Thomas and Aviva) who blazed the trail for more great interns to follow.
 If you are interested in being an intern at Lone Shark Games, please check with your school internship office.

 Sharky has had an incredible life, having made it here all the way from the Great Barrier Reef where he started a movement that would later make its way into mainstream media called “Fish are Friends, Not Food.”
 Besides his very sharp wit and carnivorous love of tofu, Sharky brings to LSG a unique perspective of how important it is to really listen to each other instead of just eating the competition.
 His job is to answer all of your email, but cut him some slack, because he doesn’t actually have hands.